-Picasso famoulsy said he spent his long career learning to draw like a child again, so there is no wonder that he never stopped experimenting with paper – that most basic material.
+Picasso famously said he spent his long career learning to draw like a child again, so it is no wonder he never stopped experimenting with paper – that most basic material.
 To explore the importance of paper in his work, the Royal Academy will stage an extensive exhibition, set to include over 300 loans, spanning the entirety of his 80-year career, many hailing from the Musée national Picasso-Paris.

 Picasso used paper to develop and produce some of the 20th century’s most iconic artworks.
 He was always drawing, but he made collages, too.
 And if you think that art on paper has to be small, think again.
 Set to be included in this exhibition is Women at their Toilette (1937-38), a monumental collage measuring 4.5 metres in length.
 It will be exhibited in the UK for the first time in 50 years.

 Pablo Picasso.
 Women at their Toilette (1937-38).
 Musée Picasso.